Chamber Music Artist Diploma Curriculum

 This program requires a minimum residence of two years, with an expected completion of the program within three years.
 Based on an apprenticeship model, these students receive professional development and management support individually from faculty and guest artists.

 Admission to the program will involve a comprehensive evaluation of materials and two rounds of audition review, including a live interview.
-Financial aid is awarded for a maximum of two years in which the AD candidate is enrolled in lessons.
-All Artist Diploma candidates are considered for our highest scholarships and may be eligible for a living stipend.
+All Artist Diploma candidates are considered for a full tuition scholarship and are eligible for a Bowes Center housing stipend.

 Curriculum: Artist Diploma in Chamber Music